Scu-sen/HiCervix/README.md

 # HiCervix (This paper is under review)
 ####

-We release the largest three-level hierarchical cervical dataset (HiCervix).If you want to request data, please send me [data use agreement](https://docs.google.com/document/d/1B0fRRf8H40zG7l4gMnEUmr9PJaz5Z8HR/edit?usp=sharing&ouid=104345779948250629209&rtpof=true&sd=true) to this email (ys810137152@gmail.com) and we will send you the data link in 1-3 business days.
+We release the largest three-level hierarchical cervical dataset (HiCervix).
+If you want to request data, please send me [data use agreement](https://docs.google.com/document/d/1B0fRRf8H40zG7l4gMnEUmr9PJaz5Z8HR/edit?usp=sharing&ouid=104345779948250629209&rtpof=true&sd=true) to this email (ys810137152@gmail.com) and we will send you the data link in 1-3 business days.

 ### HierSwin(benchmark method):